ibexa/documentation-user/docs/personalization/content_import.md

 to the Personalization service.
 The Personalization service then processes the events and calculates the recommendations.

-!!! note "Hosting multiple websites"
+!!! note "Host multiple websites"

-    If your installation [hosts multiple websites](use_cases.md#hosting-multiple-websites) and returns separate recommendations for each of these websites, you must import data separately for each of these sites.
+    If your installation [hosts multiple websites](use_cases.md#multiple-website-hosting) and returns separate recommendations for each of these websites, you must import data separately for each of these sites.

 ## Content data import